quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-If servers simply increment the nonce by one with each generated connection ID, then it is safe to use the existing keys until any server's nonce counter exhausts the allocated space and rolls over to zero.
-Whether or not it implements this method, the server MUST NOT reuse a nonce until it switches to a configuration with new keys.
+If servers simply increment the nonce by one with each generated connection ID, then it is safe to use the existing keys until any server's nonce counter exhausts the allocated space and rolls over.
+To maximize entropy, servers SHOULD start with a random nonce value, in which case the configuration is usable until the nonce value wraps around to zero and then reaches the initial value again.

+Whether or not it implements the counter method, the server MUST NOT reuse a nonce until it switches to a configuration with new keys.

 Both the Plaintext CID and Encrypted Long CID algorithms send parts of their nonce in plaintext.
 Servers MUST generate nonces so that the plaintext portion